Top Cong leaders discuss poll strategy at extended CWC meet; Kharge calls for unity, discipline | Politics

 - India

-After two days of hectic deliberations, the Congress expressed confidence on Sunday about receiving a decisive mandate in the upcoming Assembly polls in five states and reaffirmed its preparedness for the 2024 Lok Sabha election, with party chief Mallikarjun Kharge exhorting leaders to maintain unity and discipline.
+After two days of hectic deliberations, the Congress on Sunday expressed confidence about receiving a decisive mandate in the upcoming Assembly polls in five states and reaffirmed its preparedness for the 2024 Lok Sabha elections, with party chief Mallikarjun Kharge exhorting leaders to maintain unity and discipline.

-He also asked them not to say anything against the party or their colleagues in public for their personal gains.
+He also asked them not to say anything against the party or their colleagues in public for their personal gains that could hurt the party's prospects.

+A call to strengthen the Congress organisation and the opposition INDIA alliance was also made during the discussions, where several leaders said they should not rush with seat-sharing arrangements with like-minded parties in the alliance and should hold negotiations from a ''position of strength'', sources said.

 A resolution adopted at the conclusion of the extended CWC meeting expressed confidence that the Congress will receive a decisive mandate from the people of Chhattisgarh, Madhya Pradesh, Mizoram, Rajasthan and Telangana in the Assembly elections due in months.